What: We talked to executives at Las Vegas Lights FC about their new USL team.

 Portada: How do you think you can continue to give fans of Las Vegas Lights FC the type of access that is unique as compared to anywhere else?

-S.P.: "We announced last week the Las Vegas Lights Kick It Back Program.
-We said any Southern Nevada nonprofit … we’re going to give a promo code.
-Every ticket sold this season on our website… if your organization’s community code has been entered, we’re giving five dollars back off the ticket price.
-United Way… might sell 10,000 tickets this way, we’re going to donate $50,000 in a check presentation on the field at the end of the year.
+S.P.: “We announced last week the Las Vegas Lights Kick It Back Program.
+We said any Southern Nevada nonprofit becomes a promo code.
+If your organization’s community code has been entered, we’re giving five dollars back off the ticket price.
+United Way might sell 10,000 tickets this way.
+Then we’re going to donate $50,000 in a check presentation on the field at the end of the year.
 That’s 33% of the ticket revenue of a $15 ticket that we’re giving back to the community.
-This is an example of how we can rethink community relations, how can we rethink group sales to be true to the fact that we really want to be a pillar in this community,
+This is an example of how we can rethink community relations.
+How can we rethink group sales to be true to the fact that we really want to be a pillar in this community,

 Our local pledge that we unveiled as part of this is that we’ll always at least one homegrown, local player on the roster, and anytime, any year as long as we’re here.
 We’re trying to support local vendors and businesses as much as possible.
-We expect this to be part of our organization: that’s who we are."
+This will be part of our organization: that’s who we are.”

-We are fully embracing sports betting.
-We want to create an in-stadium, in-seat, on-your-phone experience that has never been done in this country.
+We are fully embracing sports betting, and want to create an in-stadium, in-seat, on-your-phone experience that has never been done in this country.

 Portada: I read that your organization is bilingual at almost every level.
 Do you plan on marketing that in any way?